vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-arrhythmias.md

 # Arrhythmias

-Kunal Patel, Madeline Rukavina

 ---

 ## Acute management of arrhythmias

 - 12-lead EKG if possible and have defib pads on patient
-- Is the patient unstable (hypotensive, signs/symptoms of hypoperfusion)?
+- Is the pt unstable (hypotensive, signs/symptoms of hypoperfusion)?
 - Is the information real?
     - Review tele strips if stable: VUMC Web Resources -\> VUH PIICiX Philips Web -\> patient selection -\> alarm review (vuhphilipsweb.app.vumc.org)
     - Review past EKGs to determine if patient has had this rhythm before
 - Ensure pt has good IV access
 - Labs: BMP, Mg, TSH, and +/- troponin, tox screen